February is Responsible Pet Owners Month, so let’s take this time to focus on ways to make our cats’ lives better!

 Feeding Your Overweight Cat

-Instead of leaving food down in one area, put small amounts throughout the house.
+Instead of leaving meals in one area, put small amounts of their food throughout the house.
 Choose areas where the cat will have to do a little work to get to it: on a windowsill, on the top ledge of the cat tree, upstairs, downstairs, on a bathroom sink.
 The possibilities are endless.

 How will you know if your cat is back in good shape?
 Cats are athletes and their body condition should show it.
 The ideal cat is lean and muscular with an obvious waistline.
 Check out this article for some more tips on finding out if your cat is overweight.
 You should also make an appointment with your vet if you think your cat has gained a few too many extra pounds.

 What other advice do you have for cat owners in Responsible Pet Owners Month?
 How do you keep your cat in shape?
 Let us know in the comments below!